Master's Programme in Software Engineering and Digital Transformation

 You can specialise in one of two areas: Software Engineering or Digital Transformation

-The Software Engineering specialisation builds upon the Bachelor's Programme in Software Engineering and aims to develop professional skills in this discipline and provide opportunities for students to engage in and develop research abilities.
+The Software Engineering specialisation builds on Bachelor's studies in software engineering and aims to develop professional skills in this discipline.
+Continuing from the common topics of software engineering and other areas of information technology, such as software development, quality assurance and testing or software design, this specialisation provides opportunities for students to engage in and develop abilities for research.

 From a practical point of view, this specialisation prepares students for specialist roles or project and team leader positions.

-The Digital Transformation specialisation aims to build software and service design and redesign, business process re-engineering and digitalisation expertise for modern businesses, and industry workflow digitalisation.
+The Digital Transformation specialisation aims to build expertise in software and service design and redesign, business process re-engineering and digitalisation for modern businesses, and industry workflow digitalisation.

 LUT Alumni Poorang Vosough (R&D Software Engineer at Genelec Oy) enjoyed the multicultural environment at LUT and learnt a lot from practically oriented courses like code campsRead Poorang's story